Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 We then nicely package it all together with two docker containers:
 * Gunicorn container - has Gunicorn with the Flask App.
 Exposes TCP/8081
 * NGINX container - providing reverse proxy for the Gunicorn container.
-Exposes TCP/8088 but maps it to port 80 internally in the container.
+Exposes TCP/8088 externally and maps it to port TCP/80 internally in the container.

 [![](/assets/images/2023-11-11-Docker-HighLevel.png)](/assets/images/2023-11-11-Docker-HighLevel.png)

 [![](/assets/images/2023-11-11-index.jpg)](/assets/images/2023-11-11-index.jpg)

 Most of the work is done within the Flask WSGI App by establishing an SSH session to the WLC using Netmiko Library.
-Depending on which web query it would proceed to collect and parse the following command outputs:
+Depending on the web query, it would proceed to collect and parse the following command outputs:
 * show ap summary
 * show ap summary sort descending client-count
 * show ap summary sort descending data-usage